 Records and the sharing of information with relevant agencies: Written notes will be kept of all incidents relating to individual students.
 These may be shared with other agencies.
 All contact with parents and external agencies relevant to Child protection will be logged and kept in confidential records, which are kept separate from educational records and can only be accessed by designated people within the school.
 The content of Child protection reports will be shared with the parents/guardians/carers in advance of any meetings.
 Referrals made to Woldingham are recorded on the Inter-Agency Referral Form.
 All concerns, discussions and decisions made and their reasons should be recorded in CPOMS.
 If in doubt about recording requirements, staff should discuss this with the DSL.
 As part of meeting a student's needs we recognise we have clear powers to share, hold and use information between our professionals and local agencies.
-As part of meeting a students' needs we recognise the importance of information sharing between our professionals and local agencies and we follow procedures set out in Working Together to Safeguard Children 2018 (HM Government, currently in force).
+As part of meeting a students' needs we recognise the importance of information sharing between our professionals and local agencies and we follow procedures set out in Working Together to Safeguard Children 2023.
 Our Data Protection Officer and DSL provide guidance to staff to ensure they are confident with processing information for safeguarding purposes and also the sharing of safeguarding information without permission where there is a good reason to do so.
 This may also include withholding information where the serious harm test under legislation is met.
+Additionally, KCSIE (currently in force) recommends that education professionals read the DfE Data Protection guidance for schools (DfE, 2024b); this guidance is aimed at school staff, governors and trustees and sets out how to comply with data protection law, develop data policies, understand what staff and pupil data to keep and prevent personal data breaches.
 Fears about sharing information will not be allowed to stand in the way of the need to safeguard and promote the welfare of students.
 Records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolve, and a note of any action taken, decisions reached and the outcome.